billhennessy/blog-chunky/content/post/2020/gratitude.md

 It isn't easy.

-Nothing works out just the way want.
+Nothing works out just the way we want.
 Your best friend is a no-show at your daughter's wedding.
 Your boss tells you your job is being eliminated.
-A thunderstorm hits 30 minutes after you stain the deck despite in violation of the forecast.
+A thunderstorm hits 30 minutes after you stain the deck in violation of the weather forecast.

 Setbacks, big and small, dot our lives.